-I personally inspected the subject property on , 20, and interviewed who is the I offered an opportunity to acco ompany me on my inspection of this property and he that invitat ion.
-This invitation was extended by on , 20 (managed as where the law has
+I personally inspected the subject property on , 20, and interviewed who is the I offered an opportunity to acco ompany me on my inspection of this property and he that invitation. ion.
+This invitation was extended by on , 20 la sus sus all southerst.
+Helevels